GuilleAlte/0.-Python-Proyects/README.md

 ... and PNL is coming ;)

-You can find me on my Linkedin profile: (https://www.linkedin.com/in/guillermo-altesor/)
+Here is my Linkedin profile: (https://www.linkedin.com/in/guillermo-altesor/)